apache/age-website/src/pages/download/index.md

 <br/><br/>

 ## Windows Installer
-The Windows installer is an installation file that packages PostgreSQL version 15, Apache AGE version 1.4.0, and Graphizer (graph visualization tool).
+The Windows installer is an installation file that contains PostgreSQL 15, Apache AGE 1.4.0, and Graphizer 1.1

 | Windows Installer         |
 | --------------------- |